gauravsri/ReproducibleResearch_Project1/PA1_template.md

 2. filling in all of the missing values in the dataset

-Fill the missing values in data set by the mean for that interval over all days
+For imputing the data, we will fill the missing values in data set by the mean for that interval over all days.

 ```r